-Campus Compact’s National Webinar series returns for 2021-2022 with more to support and inspire you.
+Campus Compact’s National Webinar Series is announced each fall and provides additional support and inspiration.
 Topics touch on issues of relevance to faculty, staff, students, and their partners in education and community building.
-Be sure to tune to each session for information, tools, and resources to help you in your work.
+Be sure to join any webinar session that may be of interest to you.
+The series will provide you with information, tools, and resources to help you in your work.

-Resources are available through the Butler Library to help you facilitate discussions about equity and inclusion in your community-engaged courses.
+Black Lives Matter LibGuide resources are available through the Butler Library to help you facilitate discussions about equity, inclusion, and social justice in your community-engaged courses.

 The Anti-Racist Resource Guide was created to be used as a resource for anyone looking to broaden their understanding of anti-racism and get involved to combat racism, specifically as it relates to anti-Blackness and police violence.
 Within this guide, please find a variety of resources to explore practical ways to understand, explain, and solve seemingly intractable problems of racial inequity, white supremacy, police violence, and injustice.

-SUFJ is working towards a world where every community has what they need to not just survive, but to thrive.
+Showing Up for Justice is working towards a world where every community has what they need to not just to survive, but to thrive.
 SUFJ believes we get there by working together and following the leadership of communities that directly experience racism and economic injustices.
 SUFJ also believes white people have an important role to play.

 Back to Top